open-sdg/open-sdg/docs/automation/circle-ci.md

 ## Set-up

 CircleCI's tight integration with Github repositories makes it relatively simple to set up.
-The [Quick start](../quick-start.md) page details the process of using CircleCI with Open SDG.

 ## Usage

 Using CircleCI involves putting a configuration file (`.circleci/config.yml`) in your repository.
-The [site starter](https://github.com/open-sdg/open-sdg-site-starter) and [data starter](https://github.com/open-sdg/open-sdg-data-starter) repositories include working configurations.